Skip to main content

 User-level: All user levels.

-The style of project documents is similar to Windows Explorer, with a folder panel on the left panel and the files on the right.
-Select a folder to view the contents in the list.
-Search the project folder for a keyword to quickly find the file you require.
+• The layout is similar to Windows Explorer, with folders on the left and files on the right.
+Search by keyword to quickly find files.

-The default folder structure is used each time you create a new project, contact or staff record from the folder templates.
+The default folder structure is used each time you create a new project.
 The folder templates are setup by your Synergy Administrator.

 Add extra folders to store your files in by:

-1. Project menu > Project information > Document Register
+1. Project menu > Project tabs > Documents

 2. At the top of the Folder tree, click the + button